-- 1. Adopt road standards for the construction of public and private roads. - 2.
-Implement and preserve access management controls along all town roadways (i.e., driveway permits). - 3.
-Utilize the community's existing road network to the greatest extent possible, in order to minimize future road maintenance costs and to avoid the fragmentation of woodland and farmland. - 4.
-Coordinate utility maintenance, construction, and upgrades with road improvements, whenever feasible. - 5.
-Coordinate with WisDOT and Lafayette County Highway Department on transportation planning projects outlined in this plan. - 6.
-Coordinate with the Lafayette County Social Services, and any other appropriate agencies, to ensure that transportation options for the elderly and disabled population meet local needs. - 7.
-Work cooperatively with adjacent jurisdictions for consistency with transportation plans. - 8.
-Support plans to add passing lane improvements to STH 81.
+- 1. Increase the safety and use of non-motorized transportation modes. - 2.
+Establish formal truck routes as new industrial developments are platted, with truck weight limits enforced by the County. - 3.
+Adopt road standards for the construction of public and private roads. - 4.
+Implement and preserve access management controls along all town roadways (i.e., driveway permits). - 5.
+An area development plan should be submitted as a condition of all subdivision reviews to ensure that proposed new roads connect to adjacent properties and to avoid unnecessary cul-du-sacs and loops that increase maintenance costs. - 6.
+Developers should be required to pay for development plans as well as the cost of road improvements or construction (which must meet local road or street design standards). - 7.
+Consider developing a capital improvement program (CIP) for transportation program planning and budgeting. - 8.
+Coordinate with WisDOT and Lafayette County Highway Department on transportation planning projects outlined in this plan. - 9.
+Coordinate with the Lafayette County Social Services, and any other appropriate agencies, to ensure that transportation options for the elderly and disabled population meet local needs. - 10.
+Work cooperatively with adjacent jurisdictions for consistency with transportation plans.